-- You may upload your POA document as your “School Letter” to the IRCC portal.
-You may be given a Co-op permit at the border with your Study Permit.
+- You may upload your POA document as your “School Letter” to the IRCC portal as proof that Co-Op is part of your program.
+You may be given a Co-op work permit at the border with your Study Permit.

 For more information about co-op permits and work during your co-op see the Co-op Permit page.

 Please read this section if you are applying from an SDS eligible country.